Bl4ckmed/FLASK_SEARCH_ENGINE_ES_Flickr/README.md

 # FLASK_SEARCH_ENGINE_ES
+Note: You can find the full project report commited to the repository as a pdf file.

 A search engine by images tags in the flickr images dataset powered by Flask and ElasticSearch

 To run this project, you need at first to install elasticsearch and logstash